amrabdelmoghny/WFI32-IoT/README.md

 The CURIOSITY drive should contain the following five files:
 * CLICK-ME.HTM - redirects the user to the WFI32-IoT web demo application
-* VOICE.HTM - redirects the user to the WFI32-IoT web demo application
+* VOICE.HTM - redirects the user to the WFI32-IoT device registration page for Alexa voice support
-* KIT-INFO.HTM- redirects the user to a site containing information and resources about the board
+* KIT-INFO.HTM - redirects the user to WFI32-IoT product page
 * WIFI.CFG - a text file with Wi-Fi credentials (default are SSID:MCHP.IOT, Passphrase:microchip, Security:WPA/WPA2)
 * CLOUD.JSON - a JSON file with cloud configuration: Endpoint (default is Microchip's Sandbox account) and Client ID.

 Double-click on the CLICK-ME.HTM file to go to the dedicated webpage to access the Google Cloud sandbox account.